pgRouting/pgrouting/src/contraction/doc/contraction.rst

 G = {V:{1, 2}, E:{(1, 2)}}

-Before we start we did not remove any vertices so, removed_vertices={}.
+Before we start we havent't removed any vertices so, removed_vertices={}.

 A *level 1* vertex has one and only one incoming edge, for this example vertex 2 is a *level 1* vertex, so :math:`L1_v` = {2}

 A *level 2* vertex is one that has one incoming edge and one outgoing edge, for this example we don't have *level 2* vertices, so :math:`L2_v` = {}

-For this example we will cycle only once
+For this example we will cycle only once.

     Cycle 1: